AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated to 6.1 for load buffs.
 The strength of this build is weakened for 6.0.
 Don't expect the same results as the example run shown below.

-> Boss to be Chosen: Hephaestus and Aponia
+> Boss to be Chosen: Andrius and Aponia

 ####<p align="center">Setup</p>